hieni/SILLY-proof-of-concept-chatbot/README.md

    python SILLY.py
    ```

-3. The chatbot will initialize, load cached topics (if available), and begin interacting with users.
+3. The chatbot will initialize and begin interacting with users.

 ## 🛠️ Functionality
 - **Keyword Matching**: SILLY processes user input to match predefined topics and responds with relevant information.